Ilemni/AnimLib/README.md

 ### Drawing the Animation

 Although animation stuff is handled (mostly) automatically, you still need to use `ModifyDrawLayers` to render the animation yourself.
 This is because you may have specific requirements to draw the player, such as disabling the vanilla sprite's body.
 If you're familiar with `PlayerLayers` and `ModPlayer.ModifyDrawLayers()`, great.
 If not, either Google, ask in the tML Discord server, or try to make sense of [OriMod's implementation](https://github.com/TwiliChaos/OriMod/blob/ddae89ac101a33067ceb218e3463a9b4a198e77e/OriLayers.cs#L18).

+The simplest way to get a `DrawData` to draw is from `AnimLibMod.GetDrawData`.

+    internal readonly PlayerLayer MyPlayerLayer = new PlayerLayer("MyMod", "MyPlayerLayer", delegate (PlayerDrawInfo drawInfo) {
+      DrawData data = AnimLibMod.GetDrawData<MyAnimationController, MyAnimationSource>(drawInfo);

+      Main.playerDrawData.Add(data);
+    };

+A more performant way would be to cache your AnimationController in your ModPlayer, and cache your Animation in your AnimationController during its initialization.
+So your DrawData code would look something like this

+    MyModPlayer modPlayer = drawInfo.drawPlayer.GetModPlayer<MyModPlayer>();
+    DrawData data = modPlayer.myAnimationController.myAnimation.GetDrawData(drawInfo);

 ---